andywer/laravel-js-localization/README.md

 A major bug when using the package with Laravel 5 has been fixed.

-Additionally, the `master` branch has been droppped.
-Always use the branch that matches your framework version:
+Additionally, the `master` branch has been dropped.
+Use the branch that matches your framework version:

  Laravel | Branch
 :--------|:-------